James Clifton Brown: Career

 He was elected to the House of Commons at a by-election in 1876 for Horsham in Sussex, and held the seat until his defeat at the 1880 general election.

 Brown served as Lieutenant-Colonel of both the Royal Lancashire Militia Artillery and the 1st Lancashire Artillery Volunteers and on his retirement in 1884 became the Honorary Colonel of the militia unit.
-He was a Justice of the Peace and in 1888, he was appointed High Sheriff of Sussex.
+He was a justice of the peace and in 1888, he was appointed High Sheriff of Sussex.

 Personal life

 On 21 March 1866, he married Amelia Rowe, daughter of Charles Rowe and Sarah Amelia Pfeiffer.
-His father-in-law Charles Rowe (1819–1876) was born in Jamaica and was of mixed race, an Octoroon in the parlance of the time, as the son of planter Charles Rowe, Sr. and his 28-years younger mistress Mary Gauntlett (b.
-1782), "a free Quadroon" who owned slaves herself.
+His father-in-law Charles Rowe (1819–1876) was born in Jamaica and was of mixed race.

+Charles Rowe was son of planter Charles Rowe, Sr. and his 28-years younger mistress Mary Gauntlett (b.
+1782), a free black woman who owned slaves herself.

 Mary Gauntlett was born out of wedlock to Elizabeth Roche (De La Roche, Delaroche; 1761–1812), a half black woman described in 1795 as "a free mulatto", and Lieutenant William Gauntlett; Elizabeth Roche was the daughter of Mary, "a freed Negro" born around 1740, and white planter John De La Roche.

-His mother-in-law was born in Lima, Peru in 1825 to Friedrich (Frederick) Pfeiffer, an Hanoverian-born flour merchant, and his Quakeress wife who left her sect to join her husband's faith; the Pfeiffers moved to Lima in 1821.
+Clifton Brown's mother-in-law was born in Lima, Peru in 1825 to Friedrich (Frederick) Pfeiffer, an Hanoverian-born flour merchant, and his Quakeress wife who left her sect to join her husband's faith; the Pfeiffers moved to Lima in 1821.
 James Clifton Brown and Amelia had ten children, four daughters and six sons, including: